sandorjuhasz/ergm-cluster/README.md

 ![](figures/spinoffs_in_knowledge_network.png)<br/>
 <br/>
-The next two figures shows the oldest local printing press as the focal node (A), and its ties to spinoff companies.<br/>
+The next two figures shows the oldest local printing press as the focal node, and its ties in the full network (on the left) and its ties to spinoff companies only (on the right).<br/>
 These figures are made by the great *graphlayouts* package.<br/>
 link: *https://github.com/schochastics/graphlayouts*<br/>
 <br/>